SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex3/README.md

 ![Web Service Consumption Proxy](images/2070.png)

-9. Add the following code in the implementation of the method GetPrice.
+2. Add the following code in the implementation of the method `GetPrice`.

 > **Coding explained**